DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/Autodesk.DesignScript.Geometry.TSpline.TSplineTopology.EdgesCount.md

 ## In Depth
-In the example below, `TSplineTopology.EdgesCount` is used to count the edges of a Quadball created by `TSplineSurface.ByQuadballCenterRadius` node.
+In the example below, `TSplineTopology.EdgesCount` is used to count the edges of a Quadball created by a `TSplineSurface.ByQuadballCenterRadius` node.
 ___
 ## Example File